-The Central Bank's policy on reserve requirements could have a material adverse effect on Akbank's business, financial condition, results of operations and prospects.
+The Central Bank's policy on reserve requirements and other policy changes could have a material adverse effect on Akbank's business, financial condition, results of operations and prospects.

 Reserve requirements in Türkiye have been volatile in recent years, with frequent and significant changes depending on actual and expected economic conditions.
-The Central Bank has revised reserve requirement ratios for different liabilities from time to time and may materially adjust reserve requirement ratios further (or take other steps) to support the Turkish Lira or slow credit supply in order to curb inflationary pressures or economic imbalances or address other macroeconomic concerns or alternatively may decrease interest rates despite higher than targeted inflation rates in order to spur demand.
+The Central Bank has revised reserve requirement ratios for different liabilities from time-to-time and may materially adjust reserve requirement ratios further (or take other steps) to support the Turkish Lira or slow credit supply in order to curb inflationary pressures or economic imbalances or address other macroeconomic concerns or alternatively may decrease interest rates despite higher than targeted inflation rates in order to spur demand.

-The reserve requirement for foreign currency is 30% for demand deposits, notice deposits and deposit/participation accounts with up to (and including) one-month, 26% for deposit/participation accounts up to three-month, six-month and up to one-year maturities, 20% for deposit/participation accounts up to one year and longer maturities, 26% for precious metal demand deposits, notice deposits, precious metal deposit accounts with up to (and including) one-month, three-month, six-month and up to one-year maturities For other liabilities with a maturity of up to and including one year, the reserve requirement for foreign currency funds is 21% as at the date of this Prospectus.
-For foreign currency funds with a maturity of up to and including two years or a maturity of more than five years, the reserve requirement ranges from 5% to 16% as at the date of this Prospectus.
+The reserve requirement for foreign currency is 30% for demand deposits, notice deposits and deposit/participation accounts with up to (and including) one-month, 26% for deposit/participation accounts up to three-month, six-month and up to one-year maturities, 20% for deposit/participation accounts up to one year and longer maturities, 26% for precious metal demand deposits, notice deposits, precious metal deposit accounts with up to (and including) one-month, three-month, six-month and up to one-year maturities and 22% for precious metal deposit accounts with one-year or longer maturities.
+For other liabilities with a maturity of up to and including one year, the reserve requirement for foreign currency funds is 21% as at the date of this Offering Circular.
+For foreign currency funds with a maturity of up to and including two years or a maturity of more than five years, the reserve requirement ranges from 5% to 16% as at the date of this Offering Circular.
 Future increases in reserve requirements could have an adverse impact on Akbank's net interest income, thereby exerting downward pressure on Akbank's net interest margin.
 In addition, any increases in reserve requirement ratios could also limit or reduce the growth of the Turkish economy and demand for Akbank's products and services.